akaashkasi/TetraVerse/README.md

 Bug Fixes

-- The snapping system has been corrected and now block transform positions can be properly associated with an occupied position on the floor.
+- The snapping system has been corrected for the most part and now block transform positions can be properly associated with an occupied position on the floor.
 (This was the biggest issue that we fixed)

-- Unsuccessful snapping no longer occurs when two blocks attempt to occupy the same space or when blocks go outside the bounds of the game room.
+- Snapping is no longer marked successful when two blocks attempt to occupy the same space or when blocks go outside the bounds of the game room.

 - The user can no longer collide or interfere with the "3 2 1" countdown blocks while they fall.